A New Effective Potential for Deuteron: Conclusion

-which we call "Taha1" because they are the first versions obtained by the superpotential approach.
-These satisfy different static properties of force between nucleons, such as hard core at the short range, attractive at the intermediate range, finite range, spin and isospin dependencies, central and tensor parts, electromagnetic dependence and pion and two-pion exchanges.
-Also, some static properties of deuteron are satisfied by the supeprpotential including unitary and normalization, wave functions, probabilities, binding energy, charge radius, quadrupole moment, existence a weakly bound state as well as the lack of any excited states.
-Nevertheless, many questions about NN interaction are still unanswered, for instance, magnetic moment, aspect ratio, scattering length, effective range, phase shifts, locality and non-locality properties, energy and momentum dependencies of NN interaction, etc. Furthermore, which Lagrangian can describe the "Taha1" potential?
-Can superpotential approach answer all questions related to NN interaction?
-These issues require more detailed studies.
+These satisfy different static properties of force between nucleons, such as repulsive core at the short range, attractive at the intermediate range, finite range, spin and isospin dependencies, central and tensor parts, EDM and one- and two-pion exchanges.
+Also, some static properties of deuteron are satisfied by the superpotential including unitary and normalization, wave functions, probabilities, binding energy, charge radius, quadrupole moment, existence a weakly bound state as well as the lack of any excited states.
+Nevertheless, many questions about NN interaction are still unanswered, for instance, magnetic moment, aspect ratio, scattering length, effective range, phase shifts, locality and non-locality properties, energy and momentum dependencies of NN interaction, etc.